A

 Appealing to feelings or prejudices rather than intellect.
 Marked by or being an attack on an opponent's character rather than by an answer to the contentions made.
 (MW)

 Of an argument or reaction: Directed against a person rather that the position they are maintaining.
-(OD)
+(NOA)

 As an adverb: